devschooldevops/02_linux/7_linux_file_systems.md

 - allows for the collection of multiple physical hard drives and partitions into a single volume group which can then be divided into logical volumes.
 - terminology:
   - **physical volumes**: physical disks, or disk partitions
-  - **volume groups**: seen as a *"virtual partition"* which is comprised of an arbitary number of physical volumes
+  - **volume groups**: seen as a *"virtual partition"* which comprises an arbitrary number of physical volumes
   - **logical volumes**: contained in the volume groups they can be bigger than any single physical volume you might have.
 These will be formatted with a file system